rd235/vxvdex/README.md

-So user processes (e.g. virtual machines, IoTh network stacks or a vde\_plug) can communicate outside the *cage* of their networking namespaces but the narrow channel defined by vxvdex's strict rules guarantees that the sets of packets generated and/or received by namespaces beloning to different egids have empty intersections.
+So user processes (e.g. virtual machines, IoTh network stacks or a vde\_plug) can communicate outside the *cage* of their networking namespaces but the narrow channel defined by vxvdex's strict rules guarantees that the sets of packets generated and/or received by namespaces belonging to different egids have empty intersections.

 (c) Renzo Davoli 2016.
 VirtualSquare Labs.
 University of Bologna.
 Italy.
 This abstract is protected by the CC-BY-SA-4.0 international license.